flutter/website/src/docs/development/platform-integration/c-interop.md

 exposes it through a Dart plugin named "native_add".

 {{ site.alert.note }}
-  The dart:ffi library is [in active development][ffi issue] and isn't complete yet.
-Note that the API is likely to have breaking changes between now and its completion.
+  The dart:ffi library is [in beta][ffi issue], and breaking API changes might still happen.

   Using the feature requires a Flutter 1.10.x dev channel build.
 To switch to the dev channel and